neooelric/LeetCSharp/readme.md

     \---Helper.cs                 // helper functions used by unit-test project, such as parse test-cases text file, compare array or linked-list etc...
     \---LeetCodeDefinitions.cs    // all fundemental data-structure definitions in here, such as ListNode
     \---Utilities.csproj          // dotnet core project definition file
+\---CodeSnippets              // code snippets definitions that'll help me to write boring unit-test, you can just ignore this directory
+    \---...

 ```